-The Power of Crowdfunding: Revolutionizing Funeral Fundraising
+The Power of Crowdfunding: How to Raise Money for Funeral Costs Online

 A recent study showed that less than half of Americans (45 percent) could cover a $1,000 emergency expense without borrowing money or using a credit card.